-The rental market has recently been subject to increasing scrutiny as landlords, tenants, and legislators tackle the need for fairer housing policies.
+The rental market has recently come under increasing scrutiny as landlords, tenants, and legislators seek fairer housing policies.

 The Renter’s Rights Bill draws on the Renters Reform Bill, introduced by the Conservative Government in 2023.

-However, the Labour government has committed to implementing this change.
+However, the Labour government has committed to implementing these changes, with the Renters’ Rights Bill having now received Royal Assent.

 The Bill received its first reading in the House of Commons on 11 September 2024 and successfully passed its second reading on 9 October 2024.

 The Renters’ Rights Bill was introduced by the UK government “to transform the experience of private renting, including the ending of Section 21 ‘no fault’ evictions” and to “give renters much greater security and stability.”
-The government hopes that this Bill will become law and take effect in the summer of 2025, which, at present, it is on track to do.
+The government hoped that this Bill would become law in 2025, and it has now received Royal Assent.

 Our Property Litigation Lawyers explain everything you need to know about the Renters Rights Bill.